foxhound87/mobx-react-form/docs/form-events/decoupling-handlers.md

-# Decopling the Events Handlers from the Form object
+# Decopling the Events Handlers from the Form Object